 Past the Lock on the right side is a stand-alone feature entitled Ebb and Flow, part of Newbury Town Council's Town Trail an ambitious, long term project to create a trail of public art with the theme of 'Flow', reflecting the town's pride in its heritage and ambitions for the future.
 Ebb and Flow is a sculpture by Peter Randall-Page, which fills and empties with the movement of water through the Lock.
 It comprises an attractive, large granite bowl, 2.4 metres in diameter and weighing 7 tonnes, set at the centre of a spiral granite path leading down from the Lock.
 The bowl is connected to the Lock by underground piping which activates the sculpture by natural water pressure.
-When the Lock fills, water flows into
+When the Lock fills, water flows into the bowl and then empties away as the level of the Lock water goes down.

 The towpath continues westwards with the Canal on the south side and moorings for many narrow boats.
 Across the Canal are the historic buildings in West Mills, some of which are over 400 years old and the most prominent feature is the 16th century Grade I Listed building, St. Nicolas Church.
-The towpath terminates at a wooden swing Bridge with a road turning north around buildings associated with the former mill, which ends at a residential property with no access to the northern aspect of the Canal and river
+The towpath terminates at a wooden swing Bridge with a road turning north around buildings associated with the former mill, which ends at a residential property with no access to the northern aspect of the Canal and river.